chiefbiiko/bwt/README.md

 Creates a stringify function.

-`ownSecretKey` is the secret key of the keypair of the issuing party.
+`ownSecretKey` is the secret key of the issuing peer's key pair.

 `peerPublicKey` must be the peer public key object of the party that the to-be-generated tokens are meant for.

-`createStringify` mutates, zeroes the secret key buffer after computing the shared secret with the indicated peer in order to protect against attacks targeting strayman memory.
+`createStringify` zeros the secret key buffer after computing the shared secret with the indicated peer.
 Just be aware that `createStringify` clears `ownSecretKey`.

 #### `createParse(ownSecretKey: Uint8Array, ...peerPublicKeys: PeerPublicKey[]): Parse`